-How Orange County Voted 7:51 p.m. - Orange Leader
+How Orange County Voted FINAL 11:06 p.m. - Orange Leader

 Bridge City Council Place 2

-Rose City Councilmember At Large
+Rose City Councilmember At Large (Three winners)

 Bridge City School District Place 6